 Online dating service eHarmony has shifted its media planning and buying assignment to Huntington Beach, CA-based Ocean Media, the agency has confirmed.
-The incumbent was

 The client spent more than $65 million on ads in 2011, according to Ocean Media, which had been eHarmony’s media shop from 2002 until early 2011, when the client conducted a formal review.
 OMD prevailed in that review, while Ocean declined to participate.

 According to an item posted on Ocean Media’s Web site confirming the win, eHarmony has spent upwards of $700 million on advertising since its launch in 2000.
 Its 2002 budget, the first year Ocean handled the client’s media chores, was just $150,000.
 By 2007, company spending peaked at roughly $140 million.

 However, spending levels have declined from that peak in the post-recession years.